-The Corporation accounts for the income tax effects resulting from taxable redemptions or exchanges of LLC Interests by the Continuing LLC Owners for shares of Class A common stock or Class B common stock or cash, as the case may be, and purchases by the Corporation of LLC Interests from the Continuing LLC Owners by recognizing an increase in deferred tax assets, based on enacted tax rates at the date of each redemption, exchange or purchase, as the case may be.
+The Corporation accounts for the income tax effects resulting from taxable redemptions or exchanges of LLC Interests by the Continuing LLC Owners for shares of Class A common stock or Class B common stock or cash, as the case may be, and purchases by the Corporation of LLC Interests from the Continuing LLC Owners by recognizing an increase in deferred tax assets, based on enacted tax rates at the date of each redemption, exchange, or purchase, as the case may be.
 Further, the Corporation evaluates the likelihood that it will realize the benefit represented by the deferred tax asset, and, to the extent that the Corporation estimates that it is more likely than not that it will not realize the benefit, it reduces the carrying amount of the deferred tax asset with a valuation allowance.

-The impact of any changes in the projected obligations under the Tax Receivable Agreement as a result of changes in the mix of the Company's earnings, tax legislation and tax rates in various jurisdictions, or other factors that may impact the Corporation's tax savings, are reflected in income before taxes on the consolidated statement of income in the period in which the change occurs.
-During the years ended December 31, 2020 and 2019, the Company recognized a Tax Receivable Agreement liability adjustment of \$11.4 million and \$33.1 million, respectively, in the consolidated statements of income.
+The impact of any changes in the total projected obligations recorded under the Tax Receivable Agreement as a result of actual changes in the mix of the Company's earnings, tax legislation and tax rates in various jurisdictions, or other factors that may impact the Corporation's actual tax savings realized, are reflected in income before taxes on the consolidated statements of income in the period in which the change occurs.
+As of December 31, 2021 and 2020, the tax receivable agreement liability on the consolidated statements of financial condition totaled \$412.4 million and \$404.3 million, respectively.
+During the years ended December 31, 2021, 2020 and 2019, the Company recognized a tax receivable agreement liability adjustment of \$12.7 million, \$11.4 million and \$33.1 million, respectively, in the consolidated statements of income.

-10. Stockholders' Equity
+11. Stockholders' Equity